LukeGrahamLandry/franca/devlog.md

     for just jitting new code in new memory, compiling traces lazily is good enough.
   - now i have a program slow enough to measure. qemu: 120ms, mine(unsafe): 220ms.
 - ugh, deal with being able to run programs that need `-d R` after the dashes so first parse_args can't eat them
+- trying for threads.
+  - started doing it with the signture of perform_clone because i forgot about the returning twice thing.
+  - classic blunder forgetting to set the child's sp to the new value
+  - race in test_preempt.fr, my println() does an extra syscall for the \n. @println instead is smarter about merging the strings.
+- need to take a detour before this drives me crazy. the traces are unfortunate because even with PERFMAP=1 i don't get a stack trace for free. already have a thing for getting the symbols out of an elf for disassemble.fr

 todo: count.fr doesn't work